VTPDevelopment/DSharpPlus.Abstractions/README.md

 These abstractions actually hold references to D#+ entities under the hood, and will (in their default implementation) invoke D#+ methods.

+Furthermore, I'm a single person, so feel free to open a PR if you feel like contributing!
+It's greatly appreciated 😄